-4.2 Feeding nitrates to beef cattle
+4.2 Reducing greenhouse gas emissions by feeding nitrates to beef cattle

 A project involves fully or partially replacing urea supplements with nitrate supplements in pasture-fed beef cattle.
 This reduces the amount of methane emissions that the cattle produce.